 Stove/oven/microwave: The stove and oven are gas.
 The microwave is also a convection oven.
 The microwave also has a light and an exhaust fan--please use that fan while frying on the stovetop.

 Garbage disposal: The kitchen sink has a garbage disposal (grinder).
 The switch nearest the sink controls it; please run the water at the same time.
-It can grind up food scraps, but cannot grind up bones, but it will try, as well as errant forks and bottle caps, so be careful what goes down the sink drain.
+It can grind up food scraps, but cannot grind up bones.
+But it will try, and also lost forks and bottle caps, so be careful what goes down the sink drain.
 Good rule: If you can't chew something, it can't either.

 Laundry: The laundry is in the back of the garage, and supplies are in the cabinets above.
-I usually use warm water and Normal Wash, with the timer dial starting at 12 minutes, which yields a whole cycle of about 30 minutes.
-If you overload the machine or if it gets unbalanced, it won't finish the last spin.
-If your clothes seem soggy, crank the dial around to the end of the cycle again, and it will do another spin.
+I usually use warm water and Normal Wash, with the timer dial starting at 12 minutes, for a whole cycle of 30 minutes.
+If you overload it, it might need a second spin--crank the dial to the end of the cycle again, and it will do another spin.
 The dryer has a number of settings.
 I use the regular heat, and 60 minutes.
-People with more delicate and perhaps lacier articles of clothing than I use a cooler setting and the "More Dry" range on the timer dial, set close to More Dry.
+People with more delicate and perhaps lacier articles of clothing use Permanent Press heat and "More Dry" on the timer dial.
 There is an over-the-door ironing board in the bathroom, which can be used hung over the bathroom door, or thrown on the bed for a quick job.
-The iron lives, logically but inconveniently, in the cabinet over the laundry.
+The iron is either in the bathroom upstairs, or in the cabinet over the dryer.
 If you need dry cleaning or repairs or want wash-and-fold service, the laundry shop at 25th and Florida is dependable.

 WiFi—The password is on the router at the front window.
 In mid evening, you may need to plug into the router to stream movies.
 I don’t have a TV, but feel free to use the big monitor at the desk for work or play.